alihum/assemblywizard/README.md

 ##Code Example
 ###PySlice

 PySlice is designed to import a sequence as a fasta file and run a restriction digest on it with either a pre-defined or user defined restriction enzyme.
+The program only works with Type II restriction enzymes.
 This is useful for looking at the sticky ends produced in each fragment.
 It also tells you the strand length so DNA examples can be identified using gel electrophoresis.

 The program is run in the terminal by typing python before it.